Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-4.md

 I began to work on creating my own custom camera package to fix some of the issues with the camera and add features like the ability to capture with the screen off, multi-lense support, and manual white balance control.

-I dove into Kotlin and the camera2 API to understand it.
+I dove into Kotlin and the camera2 API to understand it better.
 Starting small, I first created a basic camera as a native Kotlin project to work out the kinks of the camera2 API.
 (As of the time of this writing, this is still in the works.)

 #### Upgrading to Flutter 3.7